omarionnn/AI_Recruiter/README.md

 ## Overview

-This is a starter template for building an AI-powered phone screening system.
+AI-powered phone screening system.
 The goal is to automate first-round phone screens with candidates, allowing recruiters to initiate calls and review structured call logs through an operator console.

 ## Getting Started